Music Education Specialist

 Why Pursue a Music Education Specialist Degree?

-Piedmont’s EdS program is an advanced certification program – designed specifically for candidates who already have a Master of Arts degree.
+Piedmont’s EdS program is an advanced certification program, designed specifically for candidates who already have a master’s degree in music education.
 This program will distinguish you, allowing you to reach new pinnacles in theory and practice.
-We’ll also show you how to become a leader in the professional discourse of improving education – setting you up for roles as a director of music education, department head, or curriculum coordinator.
+We’ll also prepare you to become a leader in the professional discourse of improving education, setting you up for roles as a director of music education, a department head, or a curriculum coordinator.
 The Education Specialist degree (EdS) is offered on the campuses in Demorest and Athens, as well as through our online graduate programs.
-So, if you’re thinking of taking another step forward, know that Piedmont is ready when you are.
+So, if you’re thinking of taking another step forward, Piedmont is ready when you are.

 How a Music Education Degree Helps You

-- Further increase your understanding of both music and how to teach it.
+- Further increase your understanding of music and how to teach it.

 - Maximize your career and leadership opportunities in education.